brguru90/go_jwt_sql_crud/Readme.md

-## 1. Go run command [Will be used in comparison - Go/psql and Go/mongo and node js]
+## 1. Go run command [Will be used in comparison - Go/psql and Go/mongo and node js/psql]

 ### ROW Count =  1220001
 ### gin framework